mbickers/personal-site/content/welcome.md

 ---

 ## Hi.
 I'm Max.
 I'm a junior at the University of Michigan studying computer science and math.
-I'm interested in high performance computing, computer architecture and algorithms.
+My interests are high performance computing, programming languages, and algorithms.

 {{% div class="link-row" %}}
 [github](https://github.com/mbickers)